ScilifelabDataCentre/pathogens-portal/CONTRIBUTING/adding_editing_information.md

 We collect funding opportunities relevant for topics related to pandemic preparedness, e.g. COVID-19, infectious diseases, and antibiotic resistance research.
 Users should go to the [funding page](https://pathogens.se/funding/) on the portal itself and fill in the form to add a funding opportunity.
 The portal team will typically add the suggestion within one working day.

-## News about the Portal
+## News about the portal

-News items about the Portal are published under `/updates/`.
+News items about the portal are published under `/updates/`.
 The news items are written about new sections launched, major updates to the portal, or other important information for the communitty.

 ### Illustrations